wamaithajoy/Wapi_Daktari/README.md

 For the USSD service, please note that this is typically accessed through a USSD gateway and not directly by end-users.
 The documentation provides this information for completeness and for testing purposes.

-If you encounter any issues or have questions about using the API, please contact the development team.
+If you encounter any issues or have questions about using the API, please contact me.

 ## Future Enhancements